sathishsekarss/SpringBoot/README.md

 Autowiring is a feature in the Spring Framework that allows the Spring container to automatically inject dependencies into a bean.
 It simplifies the process of wiring together beans by eliminating the need for explicit setter or constructor calls.
 When a bean requires a dependency, Spring resolves and injects it into the bean automatically.

 **💡 Tips:**  Class path is src/main which holds the resource folder to store statics files and any other configuration files.

+## Application context
+ApplicationContext is an advanced IOC container in Spring.
+It builds on top of BeanFactory and provides additional features like:
+	1. Handles events published by beans.
+	2. Supports declarative AOP features.
+	3. Allows support for internationalization and easy access to resource bundles.
+	4. Automatic injection of dependencies based on bean types.
+	5. Provides several specialized types of ApplicationContext implementations, such as:
+	6. Loads context from an XML file located in the classpath.